 Payroll & Wage Protection System (WPS)

 The government of Qatar takes great care to protect the interests not just of business owners but also of employees no matter where they are from.
-There are numerous payroll and salary protection systems in place to make sure that both the business environment and the working environment in Qatar are healthy, thriving, and safe.
+There are numerous payroll and wage protection system in place to make sure that both the business environment and the working environment in Qatar are healthy, thriving, and safe.

 As such, Afreno has dutifully developed a fully integrated in-house payroll and WPS salary processing system just for you.
 In order to help process the salaries of your employees, our in house payroll and WPS salary process system has been designed with only your best interests at heart, all in accordance with the directives of Ministry of Labour and Social Affairs.
 Via a comprehensive electronic system for payments, the payment of wages to workers is carefully monitored and is dutifully documented by the Ministry and the Qatar Central Bank.
 These rules are regulated by the 2004 Labour Law No. 14.